Open-Systems-Pharmacology/docs/part-5/import-edit-observed-data.md

 The input file must comply with the allowed formats.
 If even one sheet does not comply to any of the allowed formats, then the file is considered invalid and cannot be imported.
 The import process is stopped.

 {% hint style="warning" %}
 The first step of importing is to select the file from which to import.
-Both excel file formats (xls and xlsx) as well as .csfv files are supported and it is **not** required to have Microsoft Excel® installed on your computer.
+Both excel file formats (xls and xlsx) as well as csv files are supported and it is **not** required to have Microsoft Excel® installed on your computer.
 {% endhint %}

 {% hint style="tip" %}
 By switching the file type combo box value it is possible to import a comma separated values file (csv or nmdat).
 For those file the user is prompted to select the separator used for their parsing.
 Supported separators are semicolon, comma, tabulator, period or colon.
 Values can be enclosed in quotes.
 {% endhint %}